 Another college resource to look into is online learning.
 When you have the flexibility to set your own schedule, working on your business is easier.
 Colleges such as Penn Foster Education have full degree programs and certifications based entirely online.

 You have the energy of a 20-something and the advantage of growing up immersed in Internet culture.
 Use this to your advantage when building up your business and brand into a company that supports you even after you leave school.

 You Still Win Even If You Fail

-A business failure in college is a disappointing loss, but you get the benefit of using that as real-world work experience.
-In an economy where post-graduates are told they need to have experience to even get their foot in the door, having a few years as a business owner gives you a big step up.
+A business failure in college is disappointing, but you benefit from using that as real-world work experience.
+In an economy where post-graduates are told they need the experience even to get their foot in the door, having a few years as a business owner gives you a big step up.
 The risk of failure is mitigated by the benefits of experience, especially if your startup is related to your degree program.

 This is also why you want to complete your degree program even if your business takes off.
 A backup plan is a valuable safety net in an unstable business environment.
 You also have the advantage of making some extra money in school if you are profitable, which is a prospect most college students hope for.